Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Problem Definition

 \paragraph{Arrival and departure deadlines:} We will study all DS injections that correspond to a day of service in the last-mile.
 Therefore, $\cT$ spans all timeslots relevant to middle-mile departures and last-mile arrivals, as explained next.
 At each DS $j\in\cJ$ there exists a daily arrival deadline $t^\text{(ad)}_j$ which represents the critical timeslot for truck arrivals that can be processed on time to deliver their loads to customers with next-day promise; see Figure \ref{fig:last_truck} for a representation of how the last-mile cycle affects the middle-mile injections.
-Any trucks arriving after $t^\text{(ad)}_j$ will not contribute to the NDD objective.
+Any trucks arriving after this cut-off $t^\text{(ad)}_j$, will not contribute to the NDD objective.
 We choose $\cT$ in a way that ensures that $t^\text{(ad)}_j \in \cT$ for all $j\in\cJ$.
-Additionally, based on the arrival deadline $t^\text{(ad)}_j$ of DS $j\in\cJ$, we define the respective (potential) departure deadline at FC $i\in\cI$ as $t^\text{(dd)}_{ij} = \max(t^\text{(ad)}_j - \delta_{ij}, 0)$, with the 0-th slot representing an invalid connection.
+Additionally, based on the arrival deadline of DS $j\in\cJ$, we define the respective departure deadline at FC $i\in\cI$ as: